A doubly robust learner for regression and inference with right-censored outcomes

 The relationship between the estimated pseudo-outcomes and the income in Wave 3 is depicted in the right panel of Figure~\ref{fig:RDDplot}.
 This shows a clear discontinuity in treatment probability at $w_0$ indicating that an RDD is indeed applicable.
 In the left-panel, one sees that the expected outcome seems to increase with salary until around \textnormal{£60,000} after which it appears constant.
 The level also appears constant until around \textnormal{£30,000} which could be an indication that the level below \textnormal{£20,000} is artificially high due to EMA.
 The middle panel focuses on a neighborhood of $w_0$, and also seems to indicate a discontinuity for the education outcomes although its statistical significance is less clear.
 A desirable feature of using pseudo-outcomes for RDD is that the regression discontinuity can still be plotted when data is censored.
 Such graphical tools are important for RDD analyses, see~\citet{Imbens:Lemieux:2008}.

 Algorithm~\ref{alg:DR} leads to the estimated value and standard error

 resulting in a $p$-value of around 0.25 and thus not reaching statistical significance at conventional significance levels.

-To get a feeling for the sensitivity of the result with respect to the bandwidth, the estimation was repeated with $b=4\,704$ and $b=2\,352$ which is the distance to the next EMA threshold and half that distance, respectively.
+To get a feeling for the sensitivity of the result with respect to the bandwidth, the estimation was repeated with $h=4\,704$ and $h=2\,352$ which is the distance to the next EMA threshold and half that distance, respectively.
 The estimated values are in this case $\{\hat{\tau},\textnormal{SE}(\hat{\tau})\} = (0.391,0.588)$ and $\{\hat{\tau},\textnormal{SE}(\hat{\tau})\} = (1.197,0.697)$, respectively.
 Thus, the absolute size of the estimate changes considerably, but the effect remains large and positive.
 Note that the $90\%$ significance level is reached for the smaller bandwidth.
 Making Figure~\ref{fig:RDDplot} with these alternative bandwidths (not shown) indicates over- and undersmooth, respectively, and the original estimate hence seems to be the most reliable.